Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In math, this is called the factorial function in which 5! is the calculation 1x2x3x4x5 up to 5 giving us 120.
+In math, this is called the factorial function, in which 5! is the calculation of 1x2x3x4x5 up to 5, giving us 120.

 <br /><br />

-It is well known that a 4D shape is a tesseract with 24 sides, and may be <a href="https://youtu.be/WzC92VJJnvg?t=390" target="_blank">4D space time</a>.
+It is well known that a 4D shape is a tesseract with 24 sides and maybe <a href="https://youtu.be/WzC92VJJnvg?t=390" target="_blank">4D space time</a>.

 <br /><br />